-Off-World Robotics is a multidisciplinary team.
+Off-World Robotics, is a multidisciplinary team.
 Allowing UNSW students from a wide range of degrees to work together.
 The project is split into smaller subsystem development teams, each tackling a specific area of rover design.
 These teams are roughly grouped into three categories: Software, Mechanical and Electrical.
 However, the rover’s development also sees many interdisciplinary teams being formed.

-The Software team designs and develops the code that controls the rover.
+The Software team designs and develops the code that controls the robot.
 They use a variety of frameworks and systems including ROS (Robotics Operating System), Qt and eChronos.
 Their work involves programming embedded systems, getting the rover to navigate autonomously, distributed communication systems, and engineering the rover operator’s user interface.
 Additionally, the team is working on simultaneous localisation and mapping (SLAM) techniques utilising LIDAR and camera data.

 The Electrical team designs power distribution and signal control within the rover.
 Their work involves design and construction of various custom PCBs, cable routing throughout the robot and integration of all rover components.

 Finally the Mechanical team handles the development of the rover’s physical systems such as the chassis, steering and suspension.
 The team works on finding solutions to every mechanical system, with a focus on developing lightweight and easy to assemble parts.
 The mechanical team also manufactures many of the rover’s components using equipment such as CNC routers and 3D printers.